achingbrain/webtransport-echo-server/README.md

 [This codepen](https://codepen.io/achingbrain/pen/eYXqyYP) connects to an echo server, sends 1024 chunks of 1024 bytes before closing the writer.
-At the same time a reader is configured to counts what is sent back before the reader closes.
+At the same time a reader is configured to counts the bytes that are sent back before the reader closes.

 ## Usage